-But the attraction of taking a tour of the Amphawa floating market is its popularity with Thai tourists.
-Consequently you will not find many Westerners there; it gives it more of an authentic feel as you wander around through the the array of stalls and walkways of the Amphawa market and imagine a time gone by.
+Not being so popular with Western tourists does give it more of an authentic feel, as you wander around through the the array of stalls and walkways of the Amphawa market and imagine a time gone by.

-The Amphawa floating market is held on Friday, Saturday and Sunday and vendors start setting up at around noon.
+This floating market is held on Friday, Saturday and Sunday and vendors start setting up at around noon.

-A good time to arrive is 3:30pm to 4:00pm when the heat of the day is starting to become bearable and the stalls are in various stages of being set up.
+A good time to arrive is 3:30 pm to 4:00 pm when the heat of the day is starting to become bearable and the stalls are in various stages of being set up.

-After a few more kilometres and another left turn into a small soi, we arrived at a traditional Amphawa homestay cottage called Baan Imoun and checked in.
+After a few more kilometres and another left turn into a small soi, we arrived at a traditional Amphawa home stay cottage called Baan Imoun and checked in.

-The booking had been made on the internet via the Agoda website a couple of days before.
+Our booking had been made on the internet via the Agoda website a couple of days before.

-As we had a guest with us there was an extra 200 Baht to pay, but the room was already set up with another single bed so that worked out well.
+As we had a guest with us there was an extra 200 baht to pay, but the room was already set up with another single bed so that worked out well.

-Baan Imoun is typical of the type of Amphawa homestay accommodation in the area.
-It is located on the banks of the Mae Klong river with sweeping views of the waterway from both the indoor dining and outside seating areas.
+The homestay has little cottages located on the banks of the Mae Klong river with sweeping views of the waterway from both the indoor dining and outside seating areas.

 There were a number of rooms in the complex, some had small patios and views up and down the river and a couple of others set back a bit with what is often referred to in guide books as a "garden view".

-It is an ideal location to go and explore the Amphawa floating market and local temples, as there are many in the area.
+It is an ideal location to go and explore the Amphawa floating market and local temples, as there are many Buddhist Temples in this area.

 After leaving the bags in the room we went down to the outside seating area and ordered some lunch and took a moment to relax and take in the riverside views.

-We didn't have any plan of where we needed to go and we couldn't understand the map that we were given as we checked in as it was not to scale.
+We didn't have any plan of where we needed to go and we couldn't understand the map that we were given as we checked in, as it was not to scale.